Restorative Dentistry Is the Answer to Repairing Your Smile

 Dental restoration covers a very broad range of treatments.
 Here are some of the procedures performed at our office.

-Tooth colored (resin) fillings: Restore teeth back to function utilizing a conservative preparation design.
+Tooth-colored fillings restore teeth back to function utilizing a conservative preparation design.

-Dental crowns: Crowns repair teeth that do not have enough healthy structure left to be restored with a filling, inlay or onlay.
+Crowns repair teeth that do not have enough healthy structure left to be restored with a filling, inlay or onlay.
 They are also used to anchor traditional bridges, to restore teeth that have undergone a root canal and to cap dental implants.

-Bridges: These dental prosthetics are used to replace a lost tooth.
+Bridges are dental prosthetics are used to replace a lost tooth.
 A traditional bridge is typically held in place by crowns on either side of the missing tooth.

-Dentures: Dentures are created for patients with extensive tooth loss.
+Dentures are created for patients with extensive tooth loss.
 Dentures may be full or partial and removable or fixed depending on the extent of a patient’s tooth and bone loss.